-Abstract.
 In this paper, we consider the problem of maximizing the spread of influence through a social network.
-This optimization problem is formally defined as follows.
-We are given a graph G=(V,E), a positive integer k and a threshold value $\operatorname{thr}(v)$ attached to each vertex $v\in V$.
-The objective is then to find a subset of k vertices to "activate" such that the number of activated vertices at the end of a propagation process is maximum.
-A vertex v gets activated if at least $\operatorname{thr}(v)$ of its neighbors are.
-We show that this problem is strongly inapproximable in fpt-time with respect to (w.r.t.) parameter k even for very restrictive thresholds.
-For unanimity thresholds, we prove that the problem is inapproximable in polynomial time and the decision version is W[1]-hard w.r.t. parameter k.
-On the positive side, it becomes r(n)-approximable in fpt-time w.r.t. parameter k for any strictly increasing function r.
-Moreover, we give an fpt-time algorithm to solve the decision version for bounded degree graphs.
+Given a graph with a threshold value $\operatorname{thr}(v)$ attached to each vertex v, the spread of influence is modeled as follows: A vertex v becomes "active" (influenced) if at least $\operatorname{thr}(v)$ of its neighbors are active.
+In the corresponding optimization problem the objective is then to find a fixed number k of vertices to activate such that the number of activated vertices at the end of the propagation process is maximum.
+We show that this problem is strongly inapproximable in time $f(k) \cdot n^{O(1)}$ , for some function f, even for very restrictive thresholds.
+In the case that the threshold of each vertex equals its degree, we prove that the problem is inapproximable in polynomial time and it becomes r(n)-approximable in time $f(k) \cdot n^{O(1)}$ , for some function f, for any strictly increasing function r.
+Moreover, we show that the decision version parameterized by k is W[1]-hard but becomes fixed-parameter tractable on bounded degree graphs.